gameboycamera/Camera-M2/README.md

 I am still deciding on the method on distributing this project, but will likely be both a DIY option as well as limited commission builds.

 ## Updates
+* *3/25/23* - Working on v1.0 board: will have a main motherboard, controller board, and a shutter board.
+Creating in tandem with the shell, so things should fit perfectly.
-**3/1/21** - v0.1 prototype board confirmed to work.
+* *3/1/23** - v0.1 prototype board confirmed to work.
 Still finalizing shell design, controller board.

 ## Features
 * **All new circuit board**